Last modified: 2020-06-18 | Approximate reading time 3 mins

 Wind coming in through open windows is a good thing, however, when it starts to seep in even when the windows are closed, this indicates a problem.
 The opposite is also true, especially in the winter, when our main goal is to keep our house warm.
 We want to keep the heat inside, not let it get out.

-Fortunately, there are different types of highly energy-efficient windows that will help you save money on your heating bills by controlling air drafts and maintaining the general room temperature in your house.
+Fortunately, different types of highly energy-efficient windows will help you save money on your heating bills by controlling air drafts and maintaining the general room temperature in your house.

 If the time has come to change your windows, before you take your pick and start installing (or having someone install) them, find out more about the efficiency level of different models.
 However, before you make any decisions, be sure that changing your windows is truly necessary.
 Sometimes, opting for such a drastic solution is not the best way to go.

 However, if you are planning a renovation project, you may want to take the opportunity to renew your windows.
 If such is the case, check out current government incentives and subsidies for energy-efficient renovations.
 In some cases, you may be able to get funding for your project.
 In the meantime, check with your local authorities to learn more about the best way to get rid of your old windows.

 Fill out the form so that we can put you in contact with certified contractors from our network

 There are many ways to evaluate a window’s energy rating.
 In most cases, energy-efficient products get an ER rating (for Energy Rating), which is attributed by the CSA group.
 This group is in charge of establishing a calculation method that considers various things, such as :

 This rating, which is a weighted measure including the previously-mentioned factors, produces a result that is calculated on a scale of 0 to 50.
 Higher numbers indicate better efficiency levels.
 Amongst the most famous products are those that carry an Energy Star qualification.